cpfiffer/microstructure.exchange/index.md

 ## Upcoming talk

 <!-- {% include upcoming-speaker.html %} -->
 The Microstructure Exchange is on a break and will be back in February/March.
-Happy holidays!

 ## Calendar